sunnyraj10411/BraccioShapeTracer/README.md

 2. Using the latest ROS version as of March 2024.

 Changes:
+1. Added the path tracing code.
-1. Allowed full 360-degree motion of the base.
+2. Enabled full 360-degree motion of the base.
-2. Made the inverse kinematic solution stable so that solutions are generated for most assessable coordinates.
+3. Made the inverse kinematic solution stable so that solutions are generated for most assessable coordinates.
-3. The camera angle has been adjusted to a top-down view to see the shapes being traced by the robot.
+4. The camera angle has been adjusted to a top-down view to see the shapes being traced by the robot.

 ![Braccio Pick+Drop Demo](doc/triangle1.gif)